steve-jones/molecular-playground/csharp_test/README.txt

 So to install this, you should first install the Mono runtime: http://www.mono-project.com/download/

-Then also install MonoDevlop (XarminStudio): http://www.monodevelop.com/download/
+Then also install MonoDevlop (XamarinStudio): http://www.monodevelop.com/download/

 You will also need Postgres installed and have a database set up.
 I named my database test with the username jim and password test2.
 I have a single table called Table1 in it with a primary key of type int called ID, a Text field called NAME, and an int field called AGE.
 The Postgres commands should be something like:
 CREATE DATABASE test;